Overv/VulkanTutorial/99_FAQ.md

 correctly installed by following [these instructions](https://vulkan.lunarg.com/doc/sdk/1.0.61.0/windows/getting_started.html).

 * **vkCreateSwapchainKHR triggers an error in SteamOverlayVulkanLayer64.dll**:
 This appears to be a compatibility problem in the Steam client beta.
+There are a few possible workarounds:
-Make sure to opt out of the Steam beta program for now.
+    * Opt out of the Steam beta program.
+    * Set the `DISABLE_VK_LAYER_VALVE_steam_overlay_1` environment variable to `1`
+    * Delete the Steam overlay Vulkan layer entry in the registry under `HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\Vulkan\ImplicitLayers`